jquery/jquery-migrate/warnings.md

 ### \[unique\] JQMIGRATE: jQuery.unique() is removed; use jQuery.uniqueSort()

 **Cause**: The fact that `jQuery.unique` sorted its results in DOM order was surprising to many who did not read the documentation carefully.
-As of jQuery 3.0 this function is being renamed to make it clear.
+The function was renamed in jQuery 3.0 to make it clear.
 As of jQuery 4.0, the old alias no longer exists.

 **Solution**: Replace all uses of `jQuery.unique` with `jQuery.uniqueSort` which is the same function with a better name.